Arthur Gnahoua: Club career

 Gnahoua re-signed for Bolton Wanderers on 26 September 2020, 17 years after being released from Bolton's Academy.
 He said he signed for Bolton as it was close to his home, which became an internet meme, with Bolton fans creating the chant "Arthur Gnahoua, he lives down the road!"
 They also gave him the nickname King Arthur.
 He made his debut the same day he signed, coming off the bench to replace Nathan Delfouneso in the 65th minute of a 0−2 Home defeat against Newport County.
 His first goal came on 17 November as he scored Bolton's second goal in a 3–2 win against Newcastle United U21 in the EFL Trophy with his first league goal coming on 13 January 2021 in a 1–1 draw against Exeter City.
 On 19 May 2021 Bolton announced he would be released at the end of his contract.

 On 17 June 2021 newly promoted Morecambe announced they had signed him.
 Gnahoua signed a new one-year contract with the club in June 2022.

+On 5 August 2023, Gnahoua signed for Grimsby Town on a one-year deal following a successful trial with the club.
+The move reunited him with his former Shrewsbury Town manager Paul Hurst.
+Gnahoua made his debut later that day as he came on as a 77th minute substitute for Charles Vernam in a 0–0 draw at home to AFC Wimbledon on the opening day of the 2023–24 season.
+He was released at the end of the 2023–24 season.

+On 8 February 2025, Gnahoua signed for National League North club Southport on non-contract terms.